jawknee59/Food-Hall/README.md

 # User Story

-- This is a food application; to access the content on the site, one must sign-up and then login.
+- This is a food application meant to provide recipes and allow users to leave reveiews on the same
-- The app offers various food recipes
-- A user can leave their reviews on the recipe
+- Users will have to sign-up and login to access the content and leave reviews

 BONUS
-- Order Feature
-- Add to cart feature
+- Customers can also place orders for a dish that they like.
+For this they will be able to add the recipe to the cart
-- About and Contact us in the footer section
+- They will see addtional sections - 'About' and 'Contact us',  in the footer section

 # Technologies Used